khaled-300/desafio-Mottu/README.md

   Building and Running the Application

 You can run the commands to know if docker and docker-componse are installed.

 ```sh
 docker --version
 docker-compose --version
 ```

-Navigate to the project directory: Open your terminal and navigate to the directory of name `src` folder where the `docker-compose.yml` file resides.
+Navigate to the project directory: Open your terminal and navigate to `src` folder where the `docker-compose.yml` file resides.

 ## Build and start the services:

 ### Run the following command in your terminal:

 command Bash:

 ```sh
 docker-compose up -d
 ```

 This command will:

 Build the Docker image for the motorentalservice_api service based on the Dockerfile in the MotoRentalService.API directory.